daryllxd/lifelong-learning/programming/ruby/rspec/everyday-rails-iii-controllers.md

 - The basic DSL for interacting with controller methods: Each HTTP verb has its own method which expects the controller method name as a symbol (her, `:show`), followed by any params (`id: contact`).
 - Variables instantiated by the controller method can be evaluated using `assigns(:variable_name)`.
 - The finished product returned from the controller method can be evaluated through response.

-#### Index method

-> spec/controllers/contacts_controller_spec.rb

-    describe 'GET #index' do
-      context 'witj params[:letter]' do

-> Make sure an array of contacts matching the first-letter search is created and assigned to @contacts.

-        it "populates an array of contacts starting with the letter" do smith = create(:contact, lastname: 'Smith')
-          jones = create(:contact, lastname: 'Jones')
-          get :index, letter: 'S'

-> match_array looks for an array's contents, but not their order.

-          expect(assigns(:contacts)).to match_array([smith])
-        end

-        it "renders the :index template" do
-          get :index, letter: 'S'
-          expect(response).to render_template :index
-        end
-      end

-      context 'without params[:letter]' do
-        it "populates an array of all contacts" do smith = create(:contact, lastname: 'Smith')
-          jones = create(:contact, lastname: 'Jones')
-          get :index
-          expect(assigns(:contacts)).to match_array([smith, jones])
-        end

-        it "renders the :index template" do
-          get :index
-          expect(response).to render_template :index
-        end
-      end
-    end

-> GET new and GET edit are sort of the same:

-    describe 'GET #new' do
-      it "assigns a new Contact to @contact" do get :new
-        expect(assigns(:contact)).to be_a_new(Contact)
-      end

-      it "renders the :new template" do
-        get :new
-        expect(response).to render_template :new
-      end
-    end

-    describe 'GET #edit' do
-      it "assigns the requested contact to @contact" do contact = create(:contact)
-        get :edit, id: contact
-        expect(assigns(:contact)).to eq contact
-      end

-      it "renders the :edit template" do
-        contact = create(:contact)
-        get :edit, id: contact
-        expect(response).to render_template :edit
-      end
-    end

-#### Testing POST requests

-We need to pass the equivalent of params[:contact] or the contents of the form in which a user would enter a new contact.

-    it "does something upon post#create" do
-      post :create, contac: attributes_for(:contact)
-    end